bloxster/erigon-2/docs/source/usage.rst

 Monolithic Client
 ------------------

-To use Erigon as a monolithic service simply launch
+To use Erigon as a monolithic service simply launch:

 ``./build/bin/erigon``